mikekosulin/glitchtip-backend/README.md

 of Sentry's open source codebase before it went proprietary.
 Its goals are to be a modern, easy-to-develop error tracking platform that respects your freedom to use it any way you wish.
 Some differences include:

-- A modern development environment with Python 3 and Django 4.
+- A modern development environment with Python 3, Django 5, async, and types.
 - Simplicity over features.
 We use Postgres to store error data.
 Our code base is a fraction of the size of Sentry and looks like a typical Django app.
 We leverage existing open source Django ecosystem apps whenever possible.
 - Lightweight - GlitchTip runs with as little as 1GB of ram, PostgreSQL, and Redis.